 About

-My art reflects an ongoing journey of self-discovery, where moments of challenge and revelation intertwine with the demands of daily life.
-Through painting, clay work, book arts, and other mediums, I explore the evolving nature of identity and the complexities of personal expression.
-Each piece I create is an attempt to uncover and reclaim my authentic voice, navigating the interplay between form, material, and meaning.
+My art reflects an ongoing journey of self-discovery, where moments of presence intertwine with the demands of daily life.
+Through ceramics, painting, and other mediums, I explore the evolving nature of identity and the complexities of personal expression.

 Bio